plebbit/plebbit-js/README.md

   downvoteCount: number
 }
 Comment extends Post (IPFS file): {
-  parentPostOrCommentCid: string // comment is same as a post but has a parent }
+  parentPostOrCommentCid: string // comment is same as a post but has a parent and no title }
 Vote {
   postOrCommentCid: string,